Developing and Supporting Your Child’s Reading Journey – Week 4 – Print Awareness to Develop Understanding of Reading Conventions

 Click the link for ‘Tips to Help Develop Word Awareness (Receptive & Expressive Language)’: https://www.teachphonics.co.uk/word-awareness.html

-Developing #Listening & Speaking Skills Week 1 – Turn Taking Skills – Conversation
+The Key to Good Phonics Skills – Week 6 – Turn Taking Skills – Conversation

 This week we will look at turn taking in conversation a skill children need to learn to take part in meaningful interaction with others.
 These interactions are a vital part of children’s physical, emotional, social and intellectual growth and wellbeing.